ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 You can remove a referenced key in a secret or configmap from a job or app.
 {: shortdesc}

-In this scenario, let's remove the `url` key from the `keyref` job definition.
+In this scenario, let's remove the `url` key from the `keyref` job.

-Even though the `--env-from-configmap` option was used on the job definition to reference the `url` key in the `mydatabasecm` configmap, you can use the `--env-rm` option to remove individual keys.
-You can use the `--env-rm` option with the [`jobdef update`](/docs/codeengine?topic=codeengine-kn-cli#cli-jobdef-update) or [`app update`](/docs/codeengine?topic=codeengine-kn-cli#cli-application-update) commands to remove key references regardless of whether the keys are individual key references in a secret or configmap, or whether the keys were directly set on a job definition or app with the `--env` option.
+Even though the `--env-from-configmap` option was used on a job to reference the `url` key in the `mydatabasecm` configmap, you can use the `--env-rm` option to remove individual keys.
+You can use the `--env-rm` option with the [`job update`](/docs/codeengine?topic=codeengine-kn-cli#cli-job-update) or [`app update`](/docs/codeengine?topic=codeengine-kn-cli#cli-application-update) commands to remove key references regardless of whether the keys are individual key references in a secret or configmap, or whether the keys were directly set on a job or app with the `--env` option.
 {: tip}

-1. Update the `keydef` job definition to remove the reference to the `url` key.
+1. Update the `keydef` job to remove the reference to the `url` key.

     ```
-    ibmcloud ce jobdef update -n keyref --env-rm url
+    ibmcloud ce job update -name keyref --env-rm url
     ```
     {: pre}

-2. View the details of the `keyref` job definition.
+2. View the details of the `keyref` job.
 The output illustrates that the reference to the `url` key is removed.

     ```
-    ibmcloud ce jobdef get -n keyref
+    ibmcloud ce job get -n keyref
     ```
     {: pre}

     **Example output**

     ```
-    Command 'jobdef get' performed successfully.
+    Getting job 'keyref'...
     ...

     Containers:
       Arguments:
       Commands:
         env
       Environment Variables:
       Image:                  busybox
       Name:                   keyref
     ...
     ```
     {: screen}